thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 </figcaption>
 </figure>

-This discovery enabled grander constructions with orders of magnitude less effort.
+The arch enabled grander constructions with orders of magnitude less effort.
 No more brute-forcing large structures.
-We can obtain scale through the proper organization of the materials.
+We obtain scale through organization.

 <table>
     <tr>